American bison hunting: Modern bison resurgence efforts

 Many other bison herds are in the process of being created or have been created in state parks and national parks, and on private ranches, with individuals taken from the existing main 'foundation herds'.
 An example is the Henry Mountains bison herd in Central Utah which was founded in 1941 with bison that were relocated from Yellowstone National Park.
 This herd now numbers approximately 400 individuals and in the last decade, steps have been taken to expand this herd to the mountains of the Book Cliffs, also in Utah.

 One of the largest privately owned herds, numbering 2,500, in the US, is on the Tallgrass Prairie Preserve in Oklahoma which is owned by the Nature Conservancy.
-Ted Turner is the largest private owner of bison with about 50,000 on several different ranches.
+Ted Turner was the largest private owner of bison with about 50,000 on several different ranches.

 The current American bison population has been growing rapidly and is estimated at 350,000 compared to an estimated 60 to 100 million in the mid-19th century.
 Most current herds, however, are genetically polluted or partly crossbred with cattle.
 Today there are only four genetically unmixed, free-roaming, public bison herds and only two that are also free of brucellosis: the Henry Mountains bison herd and the Wind Cave bison herd.
 A founder population of 16 animals from the Wind Cave bison herd was re-established in Montana in 2005 by the American Prairie Foundation.
 The herd now numbers nearly 800 and roams a 14000 acre grassland expanse on American Prairie.

 The end of the ranching era and the onset of the natural regulation era set into motion a chain of events that have led to the bison of Yellowstone Park migrating to lower elevations outside the park in search of winter forage.
-The presence of wild bison in Montana is perceived as a threat to many cattle ranchers, who fear that the small percentage of bison that carry brucellosis will infect livestock and cause cows to abort their first calves.
-However, there has never been a documented case of brucellosis being transmitted to cattle from wild bison.
-The management controversy that began in the early 1980s continues with advocacy groups arguing that the herd should be protected as a distinct population segment under the Endangered Species Act.
+The presence of wild bison in Montana is perceived as a threat to many cattle ranchers, who fear that bison may carry brucellosis and infect livestock which causes cows to abort their first calves.
+There has never been a documented case of brucellosis being transmitted to cattle from wild bison.
+The management became an issue in the early 1980s and continues with advocacy groups arguing that the herd should be protected as a distinct population segment under the Endangered Species Act.